efe/efe.github.io/src/content/blog/multilingual-django-applications-with-a-sprinkle-of-ai.md

 I presented this topic as “Multilingual Django Applications with a sprinkle of AI” at [PyCon Greece 2025](https://pretalx.com/pycongr25/talk/AV8QYF/), held in Athens on August 30, 2025.

-I’ll also be sharing the PDF slides after the talk.
+The PDF slides are available [here](https://efe.me/pdfs/multilingual-django-applications-with-a%20sprinkle-of-ai-pycon-greece-2025.pdf).